Decision On Future Of Venezuelas Opposition government Postponed - UrduPoint

 But while the opposition holds the purse strings to some of Venezuela's assets abroad, Guaido's failure to find a strategy to oust Maduro has caused his public support to plummet.

-His international backing has also weakened.
-The United States, the opposition's most significant ally, has sought rapprochement with Maduro in the midst of the oil crisis caused by sanctions against Russia for invading Ukraine.
+In November, US oil giant Chevron was granted a six-month license, opening a crack in the tight lockdown of Venezuela's economically vital oil industry.
+The gesture also provided some relief on the global energy market which saw prices shoot up as a result of the Russian war in Ukraine and subsequent international sanctions.

+However, under the deal, profits are not allowed to go to the Venezuelan state oil company partnering Chevron and will instead be used to pay down debt owed to the US company.

-Some Latin American countries -- including Brazil, Colombia and Argentina -- have also recently elected leftist leaders in a pink wave.
+The senior US official stressed that "we can amend or revoke the license at any time should the Maduro regime fail to negotiate in good faith or follow through on its commitments."
+Meanwhile, some Latin American countries -- including Brazil, Colombia and Argentina -- have recently elected leftist leaders in a pink wave.

 In Venezuela, some opposition factions did not want to delay the vote on Guaido's future but acceded to requests to debate further, even as they warned that bickering weakened them.